Admissions FAQ

 • HOW DO I KNOW WHEN I HAVE DONE EVERYTHING REQUIRED TO APPLY TO LASA?

 • Status update emails will be sent out frequently leading up to the application due date, showing items as either pending or received.
 Pending may mean that an item has yet to be submitted, that it is yet to be processed, or that it is missing vital information.
-Once the only thing pending on that list is the LASA Admission Test (administered at LASA after the deadline) you are almost done!
 Once you have attended one of the LASA Admission Test sessions in addition to completing all checklist items, you will receive an email congratulating you on completing your application.

 • HOW DO I KNOW IF LASA HAS SENT SOMETHING OUT AND I NEVER RECEIVE IT?